Skip to contents

 #> 1 1 1 1 -1 1 -1

-For biological data, direction is important and relevant.
-Up- or down-regulation might be the difference between disease or treatment.
+For biological data, direction is important, and relevant.
+Up- or down-regulation might be the difference between disease and treatment.

-• overlap_type="overlap" - (default for basic input): Overlap counts only.
+2. overlap_type="overlap" - (default for non-signed input): Show overlap counts only.

-• overlap_type="each" - Counts for each combination of directions.
+4. overlap_type="each" - Show all combination of up and down directions.

 overlap_type=“concordance”